 Alternatives Analysis: Several of the most recent letters have expressed a desire for a of alternative roadway alignments and building locations.
 The current plan is a result of several years of County review and analysis.
 The County has required that the home site be moved from the ridge-top, and has required that the proposed access roadway be relocated so that the roadway has less impact on coastal prairie and oak woodland habitats.
-During the previous Zoning Administrator hearing several speakers indicated that they desire that the roadway near Jennifer Drive follow the existing disturbed pathway further away from the existing homes.
-Staff discussed this possibility with the Environmental Coordinator to determine if this was feasible.
-It was determined that this alternative would have similar impacts as the access roadway as shown by the engineer on Exhibit A. Consequently, this alternative also maybe be used.
-Staff has also worked with the applicant to determine if another shorter access road is possible.
-The applicant continues to explore these options but indicates that they have been unable to obtain appropriate permission to use this alternative access point.
+Staff has also worked with the applicant to determine if another shorter access road is possible which has resulted in the access being moved to Kamian Street from Jennifer Drive.